StygianTheBest/stygianthebest.github.io/_posts/2019-01-21-stygiancore-repack-update.md

 ## REPACK UPDATE

 The first repack for StygianCore has been released.
-Click the link to read the installation instructions and download the path files.
+Click the link to read the installation instructions and download the patch files.

 - [Download Repack Update Patch 2019-01-21](https://github.com/StygianTheBest/StygianCore/tree/master/Tools/Patch)